-CASES COVERED BY FORM 4 Form 4 is required for chapter 7 cases filed or converted on or after 7/1/99.
-It is submitted with the final account or TDR.
+CASES COVERED Form 4 is required for all chapter 7 asset cases.
+It is submitted with the final account (TDR).
 Form 4 should not be submitted for cases dismissed or converted to another chapter.
-Commencing 4/1/2000, Form 4 must be filed electronically, unless the United States Trustee grants a waiver of this requirement.
-HEADER INFORMATION Enter the case number, case name, trustee name, and date.
-The date entered is the date Form 4 was prepared by the trustee.
-CLAIMS Allowed claims for which a distribution was made.
+Form 4 must be filed electronically and in paper form.
+HEADER INFORMATION Enter the case number, case name, trustee name, date filed/converted to chapter 7, and date submitted.
+(Additional information is entered for the electronic Form 4; contact the United States Trustee for further information.)
+CLAMS Allowed claims for which a distribution was made.
 Zeroes (0's) would be inserted under "Claims" and "\$ Amount Paid" for each claim category in which no amount was paid.
 (For example, if there is only sufficient funds to pay administrative and priority unsecured claims, the amount of each allowed administrative and priority unsecured claim would be shown under "Claims," and the amount of funds distributed on account of such claims would be shown under "\$ Amount Paid."
-Zeroes (0's) would be inserted under "Claims" and "\$ Amount Paid." for General Unsecured Claims.) % OF RECEIPTS The formula for this column is: \$ Amount Received" or "\$ Amount Paid" (whichever applies) Gross Receipts All percentages under "% of Receipts" should be based on this formula.
-The percentages for totals and subtotals (e.g., Total Secured Claims) may not equal the sum of the individual component percentages, due to rounding.
+Zeroes (0's) would be inserted under "Claims" and "\$ Amount Paid." for General Unsecured Claims.) % OF RECEIPTS The formula for this column is: \$ Amount Received" or "\$ Amount Paid" (whichever applies) Gross R eccipts All percentages under "% of Receipts" should be based on this formula.
+The percentages fortotals and subtotals (e.g., Total Secured Claims) may not equal the sum of the individual component percentages, due to rounding.